 There’s plenty of resorts to choose from, in Punta Ballo, the hotels are more high-end hence expansive, most resorts offer free pick up from the town proper.
 In Sugar Beach, the accommodations are cheaper, the easiest way to get there is by boat from Sipalay (300 pesos for the whole boat) or you can hire a tricycle, then take a boat to cross the river and walk to your resort (complicated if you have heavy bags).
 Know that once you’re there cheap food is not an option.

-I decided to stay in Sipalay city, I paid 200 pesos for a bed in the dormitory in Sipalay Jewel Guesthouse, you can rent a scooter from there for 400 pesos but I would recommend renting a proper motorbike as the roads are super good.
-Across the plaza from the guesthouse there’s a snack “Hause”, at the angle with the main road, the guy there rents his motorbike.
+I decided to stay in Sipalay City, I paid 200 pesos for a bed in the dormitory in Sipalay Jewel Guesthouse, you can rent a scooter from there for 400 pesos but I would recommend renting a proper motorbike as the roads are not that good.
+Across the plaza from the guesthouse, there’s a snack “Hause”, at the angle with the main road, the guy there rents his motorbike.

-For a list of accommodation, you can just contact the tourist office, and they will send you a list of hotels within your budget.
+For a list of accommodations, you can just contact the tourist office, and they will send you a list of hotels within your budget.

 I didn’t do any island hopping because there’s no islands to hop on.
 They only take you along the coast, which you can easily see from the land.
 The price range varies a lot, depending on where you ask, at the tourist office they told me they could find a 3-hour boat trip for one person for 700 pesos.
 I don’t think you’ll find any cheaper.